Madhour/SeemsPhishy/README.md

 </div>

-A penetration testing toolkit for collecting data, extracting information and generating phishing emails, tailored to the target organization.
+SeemsPhishy is a penetration testing toolkit for collecting data, extracting information and generating phishing emails, tailored to the target organization.